Kitzukii/cr-figura-libs/LiminalIntegration/README.md

 # !!
-WARNING !!
+NOTICE !!
-You need to copy EVERYTHING except this README.md file, including .bbmodels and any folders into your figura avatar for it to work correctly!

-# Happy Liminal'ing!
+Only download the "LiminalIntInstall.bat" file, and put it inside your figura folder.
+All other files shouldn't be downloade, since the .bat file does it for you.

+# DO NOT TRY TO INSTALL IT MANUALLY.